 Need we say anything more than John Florence?
 This Hawaiian brand, founded by shaper Jon Pyzel, is the board of choice for professionals the world over.
 It is also the go-to stick of choice for intermediate to advanced amateurs, particularly in powerful locations like Hawaii, Western Australia (team rider and two time world champ John Florence made history at Margaret River in 2017 riding a Pyzel Ghost) and Indonesia.
 A shortboard specialist, Pyzel has also lately branched out into fun boards and small wave craft as well.

 The board brand that helped the electric quick Italo Ferreira reach superstardom (and a world title) in 2019.
 Founded in 1980 T. Patterson has a solid history and is more than relevant in the modern era.
 Based in California Timmy is a legendary shaper who crafts sticks for everyone from weekend warriors to the world’s very best.

-Arguably Europe's best board manufactorer and brand, Pukas Surf is a family driven enterprise proudly based in the Basque Country.
-Pukas Surf has built a reputation for making high quality high-performance sticks suitable for everything from Mundaka to Roca Puta to a grovelly beach break.
-They've certainly come a long way from the first board they shaped in 1973 – but all without losing touch with their roots.
-All in all: an epic brand rich in history, performance and aesthetic.
-Notable riders include Gabriel Medina, Aritz Aranburu, Grant 'Twiggy' Baker and Natxo Gonzalez.
+Arguably Europe’s best board manufacturer and brand, Pukas Surf is a family-driven enterprise proudly based in the Basque Country.
+Pukas Surf has built a reputation for making high-quality high-performance sticks suitable for everything from Mundaka to Roca Puta to a gravelly beach break.
+They’ve certainly come a long way from the first board they shaped in 1973 – but all without losing touch with their roots.
+All in all: an epic brand rich in history, performance and aesthetics.
+Notable riders include Gabriel Medina, Aritz Aranburu, Grant ‘Twiggy’ Baker and Natxo Gonzalez.
 A breadth of talent that shows Pukas makes epic guns, shortboards and small wave boards with equal ripping power.